 There are a number of options you can supply to the fsck command.
 The Check operation lets you specify any of these options.
 For more information on fsck, see "File System Checking: fsck," at the end of this chapter.
 Also see the manual page for fsck(1M).
+For descriptions of fsck error messages, see Appendix B.

-You can only check unmounted file systems.
+You can check only unmounted file systems.
 When the system comes up, it will not mount file systems that are inconsistent and need to be checked.
 Typically, you only need to check file systems after a failure such as a power outage or disk head crash has caused the system to halt unexpectedly.